Fictitious telephone number: Telephone numbers in movies, television and music

-In 2004, the episode "My Malpractical Decision" of Scrubs gave the character Dr. Turk's phone number as (916) CALL-TUR[K], i.e. (916) 225-5887, with an extraneous 5 at the end to make Turk's full name.
+In 2004, the episode "My Malpractical Decision" of Scrubs gave the character Dr. Turk's telephone number as (916) CALL-TUR[K], i.e. (916) 225-5887, with an extraneous 5 at the end to make Turk's full name.
 (J.D. comments, "I'll always dial the 'K' for you.")
-This was for a time an active cell phone number, which would play a message urging fans to keep watching the show and to vote for it at the People's Choice Awards.
+This was for a time an active cellphone number, which would play a message urging fans to keep watching the show and to vote for it at the People's Choice Awards.
 Occasionally it was answered on-set by cast or crew.

 In 1994, the singer Anjan Dutt released his debut album Shunte Ki Chao? featuring a Bengali song named 2441139.
 In the song, Dutt calls his girlfriend Bela Bose at that number, repeating it multiple times in the song's chorus.
 Dutt says he picked the number because it rhymed well, not realizing that it was an actual residential number of the editor of a local newspaper, the Dainik Vishwamitra.
-The editor was inundated with calls, become a minor pop sensation himself, and sued Dutt but lost in court.
+The editor was inundated with calls, became a minor pop sensation himself, and sued Dutt but lost in court.

 In 1997, Brazilian singer and rapper Gabriel o Pensador released the single "2345meia78" from his album Quebra-Cabeça.
-The song tells the story of a man who decides to call all the women in his phonebook from a public phone.
+The song tells the story of a man who decides to call all the women in his phonebook from a payphone.
 The song was in 11th place among the best Brazilian songs of 1997.
 Since the release of the song, several owners of the number 234-5678, mentioned in the chorus of the song, have frequently received several prank calls.
-The label Sony Music has offered to buy the phone lines for the number.
+The label Sony Music has offered to buy the telephone lines for the number.